Mounted Chasseurs of the Young Guard

-The Chasseurs on Horse of the Young Guard, (officially created in 1815 as the 2nd Regiment of Chasseurs on Horse of the Imperial Guard and nicknamed the Hussars-Eclaireurs), were a light cavalry unit of the Imperial Guard, formed by Napoleon I and serving in the French army from 1813 to 1814, as well as during the Hundred Days.
+The Mounted Chasseurs of the Young Guard, (officially created in 1815 as the 2nd Regiment of Mounted Chasseurs of the Imperial Guard and nicknamed the Hussars-Eclaireurs), were a light cavalry unit of the Imperial Guard, formed by Napoleon I and serving in the French army from 1813 to 1814, as well as during the Hundred Days.

 The decree of March 6, 1813 gave the 6th, 7th, 8th and 9th squadrons of the Garde's mounted chasseurs the name of "second chasseurs".
-On March 17, these squadrons were officially renamed Chasseurs on Horse of the Young Guard.
+On March 17, these squadrons were officially renamed the Mounted Chasseurs of the Young Guard.
 They took part in the German campaign of 1813 with the Old Guard, before being detached in 1814 to the Armée du Nord commanded by general Nicolas-Joseph Maison.
 The squadrons were disbanded during the First Restoration, most of the men being returned to the line cavalry.

 During the Hundred Days, the Young Guard squadrons were recruited to form the 2nd Regiment of Imperial Guard Horse Chasseurs.
 The unit remained in Chantilly, due to a lack of men and especially horses, and did not take part in the Battle of Waterloo.
 The Young Guard horse chasseurs were definitively disbanded on October 26, 1815, following Napoleon's abdication and the return of the Bourbons.

 Organization

 1813–1814

-Chasseurs on Horse of the Young Guard (1813), with cylindrical shako.
+Mounted Chasseurs of the Young Guard (1813), with cylindrical shako.
 Illustration by Ernest Fort, based on the archives of the French Ministry of War.

 Under the decree of March 6, 1813, the Imperial Guard mounted chasseur regiment was increased from five to nine squadrons of 250 men each, with only the 1st, 2nd, 3rd, 4th and 5th retaining the name Old Guard.
 The 6th, 7th, 8th and 9th squadrons, known as "second chasseurs", were recruited from conscripts and cavalrymen supplied by the French departments.
 The salary was the same as for line cavalry, but with the supplement granted to troops from the Paris garrison.

 The status of these four squadrons was regularized by a decree of March 17, which created the cavalry of the Young Guard, and stated that "the new squadrons created in the cavalry regiments of our Guard by the decrees of January 18 and 23, and March 6 are of the Young Guard".
 They then took on the official title of Chasseurs on Horse of the Young Guard.
 When the Scouts of the Imperial Guard were created in December 1813, they irregularly adopted the moniker "Hussards-Eclaireurs de la Jeune Garde", as none of these new units had been attached to the Guard's mounted chasseurs.
 The corps is commanded by Colonel Major Charles-Claude Meuziau.